‘A door of hope has opened.’ A fresh start for justice in Honduras?

 Despite the celebrations, this moment is bittersweet.
 Extradition is a tool that’s been used in the region by the U.S. since the 1970s to take often “untouchable” politicians and drug traffickers and try them in a system that’s less susceptible to the local threats, bribes, and political maneuvering back home.
 But with Mr. Hernández’s extradition on the table, many in Honduras are imagining a different possibility: justice for high-profile criminals within Honduran borders.

-“Honduras is worthy of a better fate [than extradition]” says Ana Pineda, professor of law at the National Autonomous University of Honduras (UNAH) and former secretary of justice and human rights.
+“Honduras is worthy of a better fate [than extradition],” says Ana Pineda, professor of law at the National Autonomous University of Honduras (UNAH) and former secretary of justice and human rights.
 “Honduras should have robust internal institutions, and the heads of these institutions should be selected for ... professional merits so that when they have the opportunity to investigate anyone – regardless of their position – they do so without hesitation.”

 There are glimmers of hope, she says, that a shift toward a more independent justice system could be on the horizon.
 For the first time in 12 years, a new party is in power, pledging to deliver justice for corrupt officials, bring back an international anti-corruption committee, and revive Honduras’ weakened democracy through a constituent assembly.
 And already citizens are making clear that they are prepared to pressure the government to keep judicial appointments aboveboard and in clear view of the population.